colejarczyk/doc/userguide/customers/profile_details/details/agreements.rst

 .. |edit| image:: /userguide/_images/edit.png

-| The same behavior is used to withdrawal of consent by the customer.
+| The same behaviour is used to withdrawal of consent by the customer.